jeev20/OpenAI-Streamlit-WebApp/readme.md

 ### Hosting

 I host this app on a raspberrypi 4 which serves as my assistant.
-ChatGPT does improve troubleshooting and helps me be a better developer and I do like having access to this superpower.

 #### OpenVPN
-This implementation will only on your network where the raspberrypi is connected.
+By default this implementation will only be accessible on your network where the raspberrypi is connected.
 But that is not good enough.
 To make it accessible anywhere in the world, I use a OpenVPN solution (from my Asus Router) to access this from anywhere in the world.
 This first version was developed during my vacation in India and deployed on a raspberrypi back home in Norway.
 It is pretty cool to have access to your home network anywhere you go!

 #### OpenAI API key as Enviornment variable
 ##### On Linux